Murihiku Regeneration Structure

 Murihiku Upoko are Tā Tipene O’Regan, Michael Skerrett, and Terry Nicholas.

-The Murihiku Regeneration Office is connected to rūnaka through the oversight group, who keep the four rūnaka informed through communication and updates.
+The Murihiku Regeneration Office keeps the four rūnaka informed through communication and updates.

-Portfolio management, multiple programmes, and the day-to-day running of Murihiku Regeneration is the domain of the Portfolio Director and support team (Portfolio Office).
+Portfolio management, multiple programmes and projects, and the day-to-day running of Murihiku Regeneration is the domain of the Portfolio Director and support team (Portfolio Office).

 Ngāi Tahu Context